wtnwin111/interview/src/com/interview/flag/README.md

 16. Given a string you need to print all possible strings that can be made by placing spaces (zero or one) in between them.
 For example : ABC -> A BC, AB C, ABC, A B C

+17. **Concatenated String** Given a string M, M is concatenated by a shorter string N, the length of N >= 2.
+    Given a string, write code to check if the string follow the rule.

+    *HINT: find pattern based on two point scan, and check pattern length <= 2 case with prime number verification, length > 2 with condition: begin >= midpoint and first equals last.*

+        find pattern: scan from beginning with begin and i, if char equals both move forward, it not equals begin back to 0, pattern = str.substring(begin), length = str.length - begin;
+            If pattern.length() == 1, all the char is same, only need check if str.length() is a prime number.
+            If pattern.length() == 2, need check if str.length()/2 is a prime number.
+                If YES, can't concatenated to create a longer pattern, which could divide str.length().
+            If pattern.length() > 2, If M is concatenated by pattern more than once, begin >= midpoint, and also first.equals(last).

 #G